franciscovmacieira/easytime/docs/notebook.md

 This feature detects the number of points where the trend changes.
-A low value means the trend has few/none shifting points, and is constant through time, while a high value means the trend is constantly shifting, provoking many estrutural changes.
+**Low value:** The trend has few/none shifting points, and is constant through time.
+**High value:** The trend is constantly shifting, provoking many structural changes.